Maple Grove Workers’ Compensation Lawyers

 Although your case will be assigned to one lawyer, there is an exceptional amount of teamwork within Robert Wilson & Associates.
 It is rare that a case is resolved without engaging the talent and experience of multiple lawyers in our office.

 When we meet with our clients, our legal team will set realistic goals and establish honest expectations for the outcome of the case.
 We won’t inflate the assessment of the value of the case just to make you feel good.
-Call our Maple Grove workers’ compensation attorneys today at (612) 334-3444 to speak with a dedicated professional.
+Call our Maple Grove workers’ compensation attorneys today at (612) 334-3444, or contact us online to speak with a dedicated professional.
 Let’s discuss exactly how we can help you secure the compensation you need.